Rubella factsheet

 • joint pain.

-• lingering joint pain, which may take around a month to improve
+• joint pain that may last for around a month

 Diagnosis

-Rubella can be difficult to diagnose as the symptoms are often vague and non-specific.
-Diagnosis may include:
+Rubella can be hard to diagnose because symptoms are often not specific.

-• medical history, including immunisation status and travel history
+• medical history - including vaccination and travel history

 • blood tests.